yihui/yihui.org/content/en/2013-01-26-code-pollution-with-command-prompts.md

 slug: code-pollution-with-command-prompts
 ---

 This is not the first time I have ranted about [command prompts](http://en.wikipedia.org/wiki/Command-line_interface#Command_prompt), but I cannot help ranting about them whenever I see them in source code.
-In short, a piece of source code with command prompts is like a bag of cooked shrimps in the market -- it does not make sense, and an otherwise good thing is ruined.
+In short, a piece of source code with command prompts is like a bag of cooked shrimps sold in grocery stores -- it does not make sense, and an otherwise good thing is ruined.
 I like cooking raw shrimps (way more tasty).

 The command prompt here refers to the characters you saw in commands as the prefix, which indicates "I'm ready to take your commands".
-In a Unix shell, it is often `$`; in R, it is `> ` by default.
-A shell example from the [GTK web page](https://live.gnome.org/GTK%2B/OSX/Building):
+In a Unix shell, it is often `$`.
+In R, it is `> ` by default.
+A shell example from the [GTK web page](https://live.gnome.org/GTK%2B/OSX/Building):^[Update on Dec 8, 2017: Wow wow wow!
+I just checked it again, and they have updated the code and removed the prompt characters!]

 ```bash
 $ jhbuild bootstrap